wavefrontHQ/wavefront-collector-for-kubernetes/README.md

 ```
 Multiple prometheus sources can be added to scrape additional endpoints.

-3. Openshift source to collect performance metrics from the kubelet `/stats/summary` metrics API:
+3. OpenShift source to collect performance metrics from the kubelet `/stats/summary` metrics API:
 ```
 --source=kubernetes.summary_api:https://172.0.0.1:10250
 ```